 This one gets complicated fast, so here is the short version.

 Yes, RAM speed matters, but less than the capacity debate suggests.
 On Intel platforms in 2026, the difference between DDR5-4800 and DDR5-6400 in gaming is typically within the margin of error.
-On AMD platforms, particularly Ryzen 7000 and 9000 series, the CPU’s memory controller is more sensitive to speed and timings, and faster RAM can produce more noticeable gains in CPU-limited scenarios.
+On AMD platforms, particularly the Ryzen 7000 and 9000 series, the memory controller is more sensitive to speed and timings.
+So faster RAM can produce more noticeable gains in CPU-limited scenarios.

 The practical guidance is simple.
 Buy the fastest RAM your platform officially supports without paying a significant premium for extreme speed bins.
 A DDR5-6000 CL30 kit hits the sweet spot for most AMD builds.
 Intel builds are more forgiving and less sensitive to chasing the highest speed tier.